-Float pool is one of those nursing roles that sounds appealing until you’re actually in it — and then feels either like the best career decision you’ve made or a mistake you’re counting the days to undo.
+Float pool is one of those nursing roles that sounds appealing until you’re in it – and then feels either like the best career decision you’ve made or a mistake you’re counting the days to undo.
 The informational picture (what float pool nursing is) is straightforward.
 The decision picture is more nuanced.

 This guide is for nurses considering a switch to float pool, or evaluating a float pool position in a new employer offer.
 It covers the real financial math, the career implications most nurses don’t think through in advance, and the personality factors that predict whether you’ll thrive or hate it.